MicrosoftDocs/windows-dev-docs/terminal/tutorials/shell-integration.md

 ]
 ```

 How you enable these marks in your shell varies from shell to shell.
-Below are tutorials for CMD and PowerShell.
+Below are tutorials for CMD, PowerShell and Zsh.

 ### PowerShell (`pwsh.exe`)